What is an MLA Works Cited page?

 Fraenza, Christy and L. Nagle.
 “The Use of Plickers to Increase Student Achievement and Engagement: An Informal Implementation.”
 Teaching of Psychology Conference in March 2015 at Farmingdale, NY.

-Hoy, C. A. The adult learner in the online writing course.
+Hoy, C. A. The Adult Learner in the Online Writing Course (Doctoral dissertation).
 Proquest Digital Dissertations, 2010.